SELECT INTO v14

 If the query returns zero rows, null values are assigned to the targets.
 If the query returns multiple rows, the first row is assigned to the targets and the rest are discarded. ("The first row" isn't well-defined unless you used

 In either case, where no row is returned or more than one row is returned, SPL throws an exception.

 There is a variation of

 SELECT INTOusing the

-BULK COLLECTclause that allows a result set of more than one row that is returned into a collection.
-See SELECT BULK COLLECT for more information on using the
+BULK COLLECTclause that allows a result set of more than one row that's returned into a collection.
+See SELECT BULK COLLECT for more information.

 You can use the